cjacker/opensource-toolchain-ch32v/README.md

 After enter ISP mode, take above blink example as demo (change the LED port according to your board), the programming process as below:

 ```
-sudo wchisp flash build/CH32V.bin
+sudo wchisp flash build/ch32v.bin
 ```

 You may need to press 'RESET' button to reset the board after programming.

+A forked version of [ch55xtool](https://github.com/karlp/ch552tool) can also support program WCH CH32V103/307, you can have a try yourself.

 ## OpenOCD programming and debugging

-CH32V do NOT support JTAG/SWD programming / debugging interface, it had implemented a private interface named 'RVSWD' for CH32V103 and above, and a 1-wire interface named SDI for CH32V003.
+CH32V do NOT support JTAG/SWD programming / debugging interface, You can not use SWD/JTAG usb adapters to program/debug CH32V.
+It had a private interface named 'RVSWD' for CH32V103 and above, and a 1-wire interface named 'SDI' for CH32V003.

-You can not use SWD/JTAG usb adapters to program/debug CH32V. and these proprietary interfaces also can not be supported by upstream OpenOCD (up to now, the changes WCH made to OpenOCD is not upstreamed).
+And these proprietary interfaces also can not be supported by upstream OpenOCD (up to now, the changes WCH made to OpenOCD is not upstreamed).

-You have to prepare a 'WCH-LINK' or 'WCH-LINKE'(to program CH32V003) usb adapter and build a forked version OpenOCD with 'wlink' interface enabled.
+You have to prepare a 'WCH-LINKE' usb adapter and build a forked version OpenOCD with 'wlink' interface enabled.

 **Build and Install WCH OpenOCD:**

-If you choose to use MRS prebuilt toolchain and WCH OpenOCD for Linux (as mention in Compiler section), you can ignore the building process.
+If you choose to use MRS prebuilt toolchain and WCH OpenOCD for Linux (as mention in Compiler section), just ignore the building process.

 ```
 git clone https://github.com/karlp/openocd-hacks/